whatmakeart/whatmakeart.github.io/content/sewing/thread.md

 </figure>

 Thread is made of lengths of yarns or filaments joined together by twisting or spinning.
-[Sewing](sewing.md) uses thread to join fabric together.
+Thread is used in [sewing](sewing.md) to join fabric together.

 ### Thread Materials